 Guide for the System Center Monitoring Pack for System Center 2012 – Service Manager

 The System Center Monitoring Pack for System Center 2012 – Service Manager helps you manage your Service Manager infrastructure by monitoring the health of the Service Manager management servers and services.
-You can use this monitoring pack to monitor the management servers, data warehouse management servers, workflows, and services in System Center 2012 – Service Manager.
+You can use this monitoring pack to monitor the management servers, data warehouse management servers, workflows, and services in System Center 2012 – Service Manager, System Center 2012 SP1- Service Manager, and System Center 2012 R2- Service Manager.

 For Service Manager to function correctly, the management servers and the services must function correctly.
 The monitoring pack for System Center 2012 - Service Manager alerts you about problems with these management servers and services so that you can troubleshoot and repair any problems that may occur.

-This guide is based on version 7.5.1561.0 of the System Center Monitoring Pack for System Center 2012 – Service Manager.
+This guide is based on version 7.5.3079.1837.5.3079.183 7.5.3079.1837.5.3079.183of the System Center Monitoring Pack for System Center 2012 – Service Manager, System Center 2012 SP1- Service Manager, and System Center 2012 R2- Service Manager.

 Guide History